Human Heart – Functions, Circulation, Diagram

 Systemic circulation

-Another kind of circulation is systemic circulation, in which oxygenated blood is pumped from the heart to every organ and tissue in the body, and deoxygenated blood returns to the heart.
+This is another kind of circulation is systemic circulation, in which oxygenated blood is pumped from the heart to every organ and tissue in the body, and deoxygenated blood returns to the heart.

 As the heart is also a muscle, even it requires a steady supply of oxygenated blood.
 This is when another sort of circulation, the coronary circulation, comes into action.